ezecavallo/phrase-line/README.md

 ___

 ## License
-Phrase-Line is licensed under the AGPL license.
+Phrase-Line is licensed under the APACHE license, Version 2.0.